 Money-saving tips for the trek

 - The higher you go the more expensive food gets so bring some snacks and chocolate with.

 - Bring water filter or any other water purification system with it’ll save you between US$2-4 per person per day.

 - Try to negotiate accommodation price if it seems too high, we usually say that we’re going to eat 3 meals in the place (we don’t stop for lunch on the way) and get a room for our price.

 - Make sure to bring enough cash with there will be no place on the route to draw money.

 Accommodation on the Mardi Himal trek is cheap like on any other route in Nepal but you have to eat at your guesthouse twice, usually dinner and breakfast.
-Food is the main source of income for local community.
+Food is the main source of income for the local community.
 On Mardi Himal accommodation was a little bit more expensive NPR 300-400/US$3-4 compared to the more popular routes e.g. on the Poon Hill we paid NPR 200/US$2 for two, on the circuit sometimes they didn’t charge us for accommodation at all.

 In high season (April and October) it’s recommended to book guesthouses in advanced especially at High Camp, you can do it over the phone (2-3 days beforehand should be fine) if you arrive without a booking they will find a place for you to sleep but it might be a bench in the dining room or something similar.
 Outside these months you should be able to get a spot without previous booking.

-You’re usually charged extra for hot shower, charging your phone or using wi-fi so before you use any of these make sure if you have to pay extra and how much, they don’t always put signs with prices when you check-out you might get a surprise.
+You’re usually charged extra for a hot shower, charging your phone or using wi-fi so before you use any of these make sure if you have to pay extra and how much, they don’t always put signs with prices when you check-out you might get a surprise.

-All places we stayed had blankets but at High Camp it can get quite cold we used both our sleeping bags and blankets.
+All the places we stayed had blankets but at High Camp, it can get quite cold we used both our sleeping bags and blankets.